-I haven’t taken the time to meal prep our breakfasts for the work week in a while (thanks to our pup, Koda), but this weekend we had some perfectly ripe bananas, a can of pumpkin puree in the pantry, & a fairly calm puppy, so I thought I’d give it a shot.
+Sadly, I haven’t taken the time to meal prep our breakfasts for the work week in a while, thanks to our new pup, Koda.
+However, this weekend we had some perfectly ripe bananas, a can of pumpkin puree in the pantry, & a fairly calm puppy, so I thought I’d give it a shot.

-Without further ado, let’s get to the recipe, eh?
+Without further ado, let’s get to the recipe for this drool-worthy, Pumpkin Spice Banana Baked Oatmeal, eh?

 Pumpkin Spice Banana Baked Oatmeal